openyurtio/openyurt.io/docs/user-manuals/network/service/nodeport-isolation.md

 A new filter named `nodeportisolation` has been introduced to handle this feature, and a new annotation `nodeport.openyurt.io/listen` has been added for NodePort services to trigger the nodeportisolation filter in YurtHub.
 The nodeportisolation filter reassembles responses for kube-proxy list/watch service requests according to the `nodeport.openyurt.io/listen` annotation settings in the service.

-For more information on the detailed design of the data filtering framework, please refer to [resource-access-control](../resource-access-control/resource-access-control.md).
+For more information on the detailed design of the data filtering framework, please refer to [resource-access-control].

 ## How to use